Alegherix/personalBlog/markdown/disabled-notifications.md

 ## Conclusion

 I disabled all (I mean **ALL**) notifications on my phone.
 All those previous distractions which many times stole my focus without me even realising it, now gone!
 My ability to focus is improved, and i rarely found myself suddenly realizing i'm reading some random article trying to figure out wth happend and how I got here.
-The best part of it is, do you know how many important stories, news, or whatever else i missed? **0**
+The best part of it is, do you know how many important stories, news, or whatever else i missed? \\ **0**

-Reclaim your attention, try it to.
+Reclaim your attention, disable notifications.